Cemeteries and crematoria in Brighton and Hove: Other parish churches

 St Wulfran's Church, Ovingdean—Brighton and Hove's oldest building, in the mostly rural village of Ovingdean—is surrounded by a sloping churchyard on three sides.
 No trace of the original Saxon church remains, but a 1,000-year-old yew tree stands among the graves near the porch.
-Burials include local inventor Magnus Volk, master builder and Daylight Saving Time pioneer William Willett, and women's rights campaigner and University of Sussex benefactor Helena Normanton.
+Burials include local inventor Magnus Volk and women's rights campaigner and University of Sussex benefactor Helena Normanton.
 The tombs of the Kemp and Jex-Blake families are also present.
 Charles Eamer Kempe and Nathaniel Kemp are buried in the Grade II-listed Kemp tomb, and Thomas Read Kemp (founder of Kemp Town) is commemorated.
+Master builder and Daylight Saving Time pioneer William Willett, who is buried at Chislehurst, is commemorated on a family memorial in the churchyard.

 Ancient tombs in the extensive churchyard at All Saints Church, Patcham include several for members of the locally influential Scrase family, who were also associated with St Peter's Church at West Blatchington.
 They are Grade II-listed in a joint listing with some unrelated 18th- and 19th-century tombs nearby.

 Hanover Chapel burial ground

 Hanover Chapel was founded in 1825 as an Independent place of worship, and was acquired by the Presbyterian Church of England in 1844.
 It stood on the south side of North Road, and the high-density slum areas of Durham and Petty France developed around it after Brighton railway station was opened nearby in 1840.
 The chapel had a large burial ground on the south side, which was built on the site of the local barracks hospital.
 In 1845, the Brighton Town Commissioners demolished many of the slums and some gardens to make way for Queen's Road, a direct route from the station to the seafront.
 The road took land on the west side of the burial ground, although its western boundary wall survives as a raised pavement.

 Brighton Corporation (the successors to the Town Commissioners) took responsibility for many open spaces in the town, including the Hanover Chapel burial ground, after the 1884 Brighton Improvement Act was passed.
 It was maintained as a graveyard until 1949, when it was redesigned as the Queen's Road Rest Garden; this involved digging up the gravestones and placing them around the walls instead.
 Since 1989, it has been entered through a gateway in Queen's Road; the Brighthelm Centre and United Reformed Church was built next to the old chapel in 1987.

 The chapel had a crypt, which served as a wartime air-raid shelter among other uses.
-In 1981, a set of chambers were discovered; they contained hundreds of coffins and bodies from the early 19th century.
+In 1981, a set of chambers was discovered; they contained hundreds of coffins and bodies from the early 19th century.
 Other chambers excavated during 1982 had a mixture of timber and lead-lined coffins, many without plaques or identifying marks and some stored in groups.
 The remains were photographed and recorded, and details were held at the lodge house of Woodvale Cemetery.